zeitlinger/keyboard/README.md

 ### Window and Tab switching

-- win ➡️ and  tab ➡️ are used to switch windows and tabs.
+- win ➡️ and  tab ➡️ are used to Short windows and tabs.
 - Once you press any of those keys, you're in switcher mode, where all other keys are replaced by shift-tab.
 - Switcher mode is exited when you go back to the base layer.